 Some of the most popular finance jobs include:

-At Northeastern, the Master of Science in Finance is designed to prepare students for new and emerging positions in the financial industry, including those which require FinTech experience and analytical capabilities.
-In addition, the curriculum pushes students to develop important “soft” or “human” skills such as effective communication and leadership to empower them to be more productive in their roles.
+At Northeastern, the Master of Science in Finance is designed to prepare students for new and emerging positions in the financial industry, including those that require fintech experience and analytical capabilities.
+In addition, the curriculum pushes students to develop important soft skills, such as effective communication and leadership, to empower them to be more productive in their roles.
 This coursework is also designed to prepare students for a Chartered Financial Analyst (CFA) designation, should they choose to pursue it.

 Master of Business Administration (MBA)